Quozul/WebServer/SECURITY.md

 ## Reporting a Vulnerability

-This is experimental software and not ment to be used in production, if you find any vulnerabilities, please open an issue to track it or make a pull request to fix it.
+This is experimental software and not meant to be used in production, if you find any vulnerabilities, please open an issue to track it or make a pull request to fix it.